Physical Education (BS)

 Additional Considerations and Requirements

-All PETE field experiences (early field, practicum, and student-teaching) are in the local Western New York area and transportation is required.
-Out-of-area field experiences must be approved by the Program Director and include an additional fee for each placement.
+All PETE field experiences (early field, practicum, and student-teaching) are in the Western New York area and transportation is required.
+Out-of-area field experiences must be approved by the Program Director and includes an additional fee for each placement.
 PED 306 and PED 307 require 30 hour field experiences in a K-12 physical education setting.
-PED 441 Lab must be taken in the last semester before student teaching.
+PED 441 Lab must be taken in the semester before student teaching.
 Proof of professional association membership and current Lifeguarding/First Aid/CPR/AED certifications must be provided prior to student-teaching.
 PETE majors should consult their advisor for additional course considerations.

 Roadmap